kris-kuiper/JS-Validator/README.md

 The constructor accepts two optional arguments; prefix and node.

 ##### Prefix parameter
-The first argument is the prefix and will handle all the fieldnames that are build as an array like:
+The first argument is the prefix and will handle all the field names that are build as an array like:
 ```
 <input name="contact[email]">
 <input name="contact[address][street]">